A strongly polynomial algorithm for generalized flow maximization: Preliminaries

 \subsection{The maximum flow subroutine}

 Standard maximum flow computation (see e.g. \cite[Chapters 6-7]{amo}) will be a crucial subroutine in our algorithm.
 First and foremost, if an optimal labeling is provided, then an optimal solution to (\ref{primal}) can be obtained by computing a maximum flow.
 We now describe the subroutine \textsc{Tight-Flow}$(S,\mu)$, to perform such computations.
-In the weakly polynomial algorithm (Section~\ref{sec:weak}), it will be used twice: at the initialization and at the termination of the algorithm, with $S=V$ in both cases.
-However, it will also be the key part of the subroutine \textsc{Filtration} in the strongly polynomial algorithm (Section~\ref{sec:strong}), also applied for subsets $S\subsetneq V$.
+In the weakly polynomial algorithm (Section~\ref{sec:weak}), it will be used only twice: at the initialization and at the termination of the algorithm, in both cases with $S=V$.
+However, it will also be the key part of the subroutine \textsc{Filtration} in the strongly polynomial algorithm (Section~\ref{sec:strong}), also applied to subsets $S\subsetneq V$.

 The input of \textsc{Tight-Flow}$(S,\mu)$ is a node set $S\subseteq V$ with $\sink\in S$, and a labeling $\mu$, that is a feasible solution to (\ref{dual}) when restricted to $S$.
-The subroutine returns a generalized flow $f'$ nonzero on arcs spanned inside $S$ such that $\mu$ restricted to $S$ is a conservative labeling for $f'$.
+The subroutine returns a generalized flow $f'$ supported on $E[S]$, such that $\mu$ restricted to $S$ is a conservative labeling for $f'$.
 Let us define the arc set $\tilde E\subseteq E[S]$ as the set of tight arcs for $\mu$:

 Let us extend $S$ by a new source node $s$, and add an arc $si$ from $s$ to every $i\in S-\sink$; let $\tilde E'$ denote the union of $\tilde E$ and these new arcs.
 Let us set lower and upper arc capacities $\ell_{ij}:=0$, $u_{ij}:=\infty$ on all arcs of $\tilde E$; for $i\in S-\sink$, let $\ell_{si}:=-\infty$ and $u_{si}:=-b_i^\mu$.